D3Brooksster/reactlyve-backend/README.md

 `messages` and `reactions` tables.
 Assets that are flagged are marked as `rejected` and can be submitted for manual review via the `/messages/:id/manual-review` or `/reactions/:id/manual-review` endpoints.
-These endpoints re-submit the asset to Cloudinary with `moderation: manual`, allowing an administrator to override the decision in Cloudinary's moderation portal.
+These endpoints re-submit the asset to Cloudinary with `moderation: manual` and include the `CLOUDINARY_NOTIFICATION_URL` so the final decision is posted back to the backend.
+This allows an administrator to override the decision in Cloudinary's moderation portal and have the new status reflected in the database.

 Video moderation results may arrive asynchronously via Cloudinary.
 The `/api/webhooks/cloudinary` endpoint receives these callbacks and updates the